Settled Status, Permanent Residence and Indefinite Leave to Remain

 The Windrush Scheme is also free.
 It can take longer than the EU Settlement Scheme as you will be required to attend a biometrics appointment at a Home Office Service Support Centre and the Windrush Taskforce will need time to cross check your records with other government departments.
 The scheme aims to give an individual a decision within two weeks of their attendance at a biometrics appointment, but this can take longer if more information is required.

 The main advantages of this application is that you will receive a grant letter confirming the date which you were deemed to have acquired indefinite leave to remain and a Biometric Residence Permit (BRP) confirming there is no time limit on your stay in the UK.
+With Settled Status, you do not receive any document to confirm your original ILR date.
 This can be beneficial if you would like to demonstrate a date for ILR for a British citizenship application or if you have a child born in the UK after you obtained ILR, to prove they are British nationals.

 No Time Limits

 If you are an EU national who obtained ILR prior to the EEA Regulations, you may have evidence of this in the form of a stamp in your passport, a vignette, a letter from the Home Office or if you have a Biometric Residence Permit (BRP).

 If your evidence of ILR is in the form of a stamp, vignette or letter, you may wish to transfer this to a BRP card through making a No Time Limits (NTL) application.
 As explored in an earlier blog post, you are not required to transfer your ILR to a BRP, but there can be some benefits in doing so.